-Canon 1Ds Mark III versus Nikon D3
+Canon 1Ds Mark III vs Nikon D3

 The Canon EOS-1Ds Mark III and the Nikon D3 are two professional cameras that were revealed to the public in August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3 is somewhat larger (5 percent) than the Canon 1Ds Mark III.
 However, the D3 is markedly lighter (6 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds Mark III) and the Nikon Lens Catalog (D3).

 Concerning battery life, the 1Ds Mark III gets 1800 shots out of its LP-E4 battery, while the D3 can take 4300 images on a single charge of its EN-EL4a power pack.
 As can be seen in the images above, both cameras have a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.